 Once you have declared bankruptcy, though, you are granted something of a clean slate.
 Your credit card debt is no longer a major burden, and you can work to rebuild your credit score over time.
 After your bankruptcy is removed from your credit history, your fresh start can truly begin, and the wisdom you gained along the way can help you reach true financial success in your future.

+You can figure out how to pay off credit card debt with bad credit.
 For more financial tips, advice, and discussion, check back next week on the Atlas Credit blog!